Lil Fur

 Type: Float

-Sets the length of the cutout.
+Sets the primary speed of the wind.

 Rim Light